vcg-uvic/sfm_benchmark_release/README.md

 the NxN possible matches.
 Our default strategy is nearest neighbour matching from the first image to the second.
 The list will be processed by robust matching strategies such as RANSAC afterwards.
-The format is as follows:
+The format of a matches file is as follows:

 ```
 >>> f = h5py.File('../matches/63790741_1504116525-06373813_9127207861.h5', 'r')